mikesetzer/mikesetzer/README.md

 I am currently the lead website developer for the division of Administration and Finance, and manage and develop for over 30 websites.
 I work alongside a team of experienced software and database developers, and bring the unique perspective of user-centered design to my teams.

-In my free time I love to build custom mechanical keyboards, play Dungeons and Dragons, and building computers.
+In my free time I love to build custom mechanical keyboards, play Dungeons and Dragons, and build computers.